foomo/foomo-docs/foomo/docs/projects/index.md

 ---
-id: intro
+id: index
-sidebar_label: Intro
+sidebar_label: Overview
 sidebar_position: 0
 ---
 # foomo project overview

 ___"Stuff we wrote, because nobody else wanted to"___

-All foomo projects are available here https://github.com/foomo also see [architecture](architecture)
+All foomo projects are available here https://github.com/foomo also see [architecture](projects/architecture)

 We are using the best industry standards and only fill in our own bits, when necessary.